2022 Portuguese legislative election

 Early legislative elections were held on 30 January 2022 in Portugal to elect members of the Assembly of the Republic to the 15th Legislature of the Third Portuguese Republic.
 All 230 seats to the Assembly of the Republic were up for election.

 On 27 October 2021, the budget proposed by the Socialist minority government was rejected by the Assembly of the Republic.
 The Left Bloc (BE) and the Portuguese Communist Party (PCP), both of whom had previously supported the government, joined the centre-right to right-wing opposition parties and rejected the budget.
-On 4 November 2021, Marcelo Rebelo de Sousa, the president of Portugal, announced a snap election to be held on 30 January 2022.
-This election was the third held in Portugal during the COVID-19 pandemic, as the country held a presidential election (January) and local elections (September) in 2021.
-The ruling government led the local elections but suffered losses, especially in Lisbon.
+On 4 November 2021, Marcelo Rebelo de Sousa, the President of Portugal, announced a snap election to be held on 30 January 2022.
+This election was the third national election held in Portugal during the COVID-19 pandemic - as the country held a presidential election (January) and local elections (September) in 2021 - and the fourth overall, as there was a regional election in the Azores in October 2020.
+The ruling national government led the local elections but suffered losses, especially in Lisbon.

-The Socialist Party (PS) of incumbent prime minister António Costa won an unexpected majority government in the Assembly of the Republic, the second in the party's history.
-The PS received 41.4% of the vote and 120 seats, four seats above the minimum required for a majority.
+The Socialist Party (PS) of incumbent Prime Minister António Costa won an unexpected majority government in the Assembly of the Republic, the second in the party's history.
+The PS received 41.4 percent of the vote and 120 seats, four seats above the minimum required for a majority.
 The PS won the most votes in all districts in mainland Portugal, only failing to win the Autonomous Region of Madeira.
 Political analysts considered the PS to have benefited from voters of the BE and the Unitary Democratic Coalition (CDU) casting their votes for the PS instead.

 The Social Democratic Party (PSD) remained stable but underperformed opinion polls that had predicted a close race with the PS.
-The PSD won 29.1% of the vote, a slightly higher share than in 2019, and received 77 seats, two seats less than the previous election.
+The PSD won 29.1 percent of the vote, a slightly higher share than in 2019, and received 77 seats, two seats less than the previous election.
 The PSD was surpassed by the PS in districts like Leiria and Viseu, and lost Bragança by only 15 votes to the PS.
 In the aftermath of the election, party leader Rui Rio announced he would resign from the leadership.